antongolub/push-it-to-the-limit/README.md

 — But here's `ratelimit`, isn't it?
 — Ratelimit "expands" the calls timeline to match frequency limit.
 — ...
 — This wrapper swaps some calls like `throttle`, but guarantees that target fn would be called at least every `n` ms.
 — Still looks similar to [Lodash debounce](https://lodash.com/docs/4.17.10#debounce) with `maxDelay` opt.
 — Yes.
 But this one returns a `Promise`.
 — Why just not...
 — Ok.
 It's a shortcut for `debounce` with `maxDelay` opt, that equals `delay`.
+— And how about this: `throttle(fn, {delay: 100, maxWait: 100, leading: false, trailing: true})`?
+— `throttle` is a special case of `debounce`
+— ...
+— Actually everything is `debounce`.

 ```javascript
     const fn = v => v